PCOS (PMOS) Nutrition

 Your Initial Consultation (60 Minutes)

-During our first session, we will review your questionnaire responses and blood results in detail.
-I will explain the connections between your specific symptoms and the underlying metabolic and hormonal drivers, helping you understand exactly why certain dietary changes will be beneficial.
-Together, we will identify your key priorities and agree on a realistic, step-by-step action plan.
+During our first session, we will review your questionnaire responses and discuss how your current diet and lifestyle may be contributing to your symptoms.
+I will help you understand the role that nutrition plays in supporting hormonal wellbeing, and together we will identify your key priorities and agree on a realistic, step-by-step action plan.

-Following the consultation, you will receive a comprehensive, written nutrition plan tailored to your needs.
-This includes specific dietary recommendations with food lists and portion guidance, practical meal ideas and recipes suited to your preferences and cooking confidence, supplement recommendations where appropriate (with specific brands and dosages), and lifestyle recommendations covering sleep hygiene, stress management, and physical activity.
+Following the consultation, you will receive practical, written nutrition guidance tailored to your needs.
+This includes dietary recommendations with food lists and portion guidance, practical meal ideas and recipes suited to your preferences and cooking confidence, and lifestyle suggestions covering sleep, stress management, and physical activity.
+If your situation would benefit from clinical dietary intervention or specific supplementation, I will refer you to a registered dietitian or recommend discussing this with your GP.

 Follow-Up Sessions (30–45 Minutes)

-PCOS is a long-term condition, and sustainable change takes time.
-Follow-up sessions allow us to review your progress, troubleshoot any challenges, adjust your plan as needed, and introduce new strategies as your body responds.
+PCOS/PMOS is a long-term condition, and sustainable change takes time.
+Follow-up sessions allow us to review your progress, troubleshoot any challenges, and adjust your guidance as needed.
 I typically recommend follow-ups at two to four week intervals initially, moving to monthly or as-needed sessions as you build confidence and see results.

-Between sessions, I am available via email for quick queries, and I provide ongoing resources including recipe suggestions, educational materials, and updates on the latest PCOS research relevant to your care.
+Between sessions, I am available via email for quick queries, and I provide ongoing resources including recipe suggestions, educational materials, and updates on the latest nutrition research relevant to PCOS/PMOS.

 Specific PCOS Concerns I Support